remy1618/optics/README.md

 ![png](README images/output_12_1.png)

-This thin film has a nonuniform transmittance across the visible, making it coloured. opt_sim provides RGB calculation of the coating in (255, 255, 255) format.
+This thin film has a nonuniform transmittance across the visible, making it coloured. `opt_sim` provides RGB calculation of the coating with the (255, 255, 255) normalization format.

 ```python